kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 ### 2. [Currying](https://chialisp.com/docs/common_functions#currying)

-#### Pre-commit Enviroment and Store State
+#### Pre-commit Environment and Store State
 > Currying allows us to customize the puzzle to be reused in different siutation.

 > Since Chialisp is a pure functional programming language, it only relies on input for its environment.
-In this tic tac toe example, we use currying to pre-commit environment as well as storing the state.

 > Current board and next player (`x` or `o`) are curried in as a current state and playing the game only requires position.